 Targeted Case Management Non-Duplication of Services: As indicated in Section 3.1, Targeted Case Management Program Overlap, there are few anticipated activities and interactions of the care coordination teams that would duplicate Medi-Cal's targeted case management (TCM) benefit due to the nature of the specific target population and planned interventions.
-Specifically, centralized care coordination Care Manager infrastructure, web-based Integrated Care Plan, infrastructure that provides technology-assisted care coordination, and risk stratification methods for identifying participants depart significantly from the encounter-based structure of TCM.
+Specifically, centralized care coordination Care Manager infrastructure, web-based Integrated Care Plan, infrastructure that provides technologyassisted care coordination, and risk stratification methods for identifying participants depart significantly from the encounter-based structure of TCM.
 In cases when there are encounters between the CHWs and Engagement Teams with the participants, the service would not be eligible for reimbursement under TCM, as the CHWs and outreach staff would not meet the education/experience requirements for TCM case workers or the Nurse Practitioner would be in a supervisory role and would have few, if any, direct contact with clients.
 Moreover, the scope of care support and coordination activities available through WPC is intended to be more robust than available through Medi-Cal TCM.
 WPC teams will engage in activities such as peer support, trust-building, motivational interviewing, disease specific education, and general reinforcement of health concepts, which are distinct from and outside the TCM benefit.
 WPC will also provide direct social and other services that would not be recognized as TCM, such as transitional housing support services.
-For these reasons, the budget has accounted for a 5% overlap.
+For these reasons, the budget has accounted for a 5% overlap for the work of the lead Care Coordination Manager in identifying targeted individuals, reviewing the Health Registry to determine if identified potential participants are utilizing Targeted Case Management services prior to enrollment, working with the Targeted Case Management Program Administrator to ensure that all persons at risk are being served by one or the other program as applicable based on their condition in alignment with the specified and divergent eligibility of the target populations to the two programs, and avoiding duplication of services in Whole Person Care and Targeted Case Management programs.
 Medi-Cal TCM is not currently operating in Ventura County, and its services are in the planning stage.
 An anticipated launch date is still to be determined.